Their stories could not be more different – except for an illness that brings them together.

 Mr Vidiri played two tests for the All Blacks and 11 times for Fiji, his country of birth.
 He also played sevens for both, and won a gold medal for New Zealand at the 1998 Commonwealth Games.
 He played 61 times for the Blues in Super rugby and 71 times for Counties Manukau in the National Provincial Championship – now the ITM Cup.

-Donations can be made at the Manukau Courier office at 33 Birmingham Rd, East Tamaki, or posted to Project Kidney, Mad Butcher and Suburban Newspapers Community Trust, PO Box 92815, Penrose, Auckland.
-You can bank your contribution direct into the Project Kidney account 03 02430268896 00 at any Westpac.
+WAYS TO GIVE: Donations can be made at the Northern News, 60 Broadway, Kaikohe, or The Bay Chronicle at the Meridian Building, 93 Kerikeri Rd, or posted to Project Kidney, Mad Butcher and Suburban Newspapers Community Trust, PO Box 92815, Penrose, Auckland.